-So between Hinge vs Bumble, which is better?
+So between Hinge vs Bumble, which do users prefer?

-For the people using these apps, however, these small distinctions can be the difference between bagging a partner and being pied.
+For the people using these apps, these small distinctions can be the difference between bagging a partner and being pied (one of our fave Love Island quotes).
 Speaking to an open casting of single and officially matched ladies, the ups and downs of both Hinge and Bumble became totally apparent.

 Women who like taking the lead prefer Bumble.
 Camilla, who met her current boyfriend on the dating service, commented that she “liked messaging first, it made it less likely to get a horrific or gross message in my experience.”
-She continued: “I like the amount of info it gives, and I prefer to swipe.”
+She continued, also explaining that: “I like the amount of info it gives, and I prefer to swipe.”

 Caitlin, a fellow Bumble user, also confirmed that not only is this app better for swipers, but for serial monogamists.
 “I’ve been on 10+ dates from Bumble”, she explained.
 “I also met my last ex and current boyfriend there.”